Which donations can I claim?

 To further assist donors in determining which organizations may issue official donation receipts, qualified donees must appear on the publicly available list that we maintain at Charities Listings, and Other organizations that can issue donation receipts (qualified donees).
 The only exceptions are the United Nations and its agencies, and Her Majesty in Right of Canada, or a province or territory.

-- non-qualifying gifts
+- gifts of non-qualifying securities

 - gifts to U.S. charities